 Then unfortunately last year my younger sister underwent her own mental health battles.
 I don’t want anyone else to experience the night when we almost lost her.

 I want to de-stigmatise the issues around mental health, especially for young people.
 As soon as I started talking about it and members of our friendship circle knew what was going on, they started to provide support for Mum.

 It was overwhelming to find out how common this is; probably what was more shocking was how secretive a lot of families have been.
 I’d like to help change that, because you can’t help when you don’t know.

 Jenna O’Hea - Basketball

-Last December, my uncle took his life.
+In December 2018, my uncle took his life.
 We’re an extremely close family and we were stunned when that happened.
 It took a big toll on all of us.

 I did a lot of research on the suicide statistics and I didn’t realise how high they were in Australia.
 Mental health issues are crippling our nation, in my opinion, and the numbers are rising every year.

 That was how the WNBL's 'Lifeline Round' came about.
 In the last round of the season, every team donated $100 for every three-pointer they made, the WNBL matched the total number, and we were able to donate over $15,000 to Lifeline Australia.
-It was a really wonderful initiative which will become an annual event.
+It was a really wonderful initiative, which will become an annual event.

 But, more than the money raised, I wanted to create awareness and get people talking about it, because the stigma around mental health needs to end.
-We also need to be very conscious of the impact of social media, and the keyboard warriors out there.
-Social media is a double-edged sword for many athletes, and it can really affect people in a lot of ways.
+We also need to be very conscious of the impact of social media and the keyboard warriors out there.
+Social media is a double-edged sword for many athletes and it can really affect people in a lot of ways.